kamo-naoyuki/pytorch_complex/README.md

 ## What is this?
-A Python class to perform `ComplexTensor` for PyTorch: Nothing except for the following,
+A Python class to perform as `ComplexTensor` in PyTorch: Nothing except for the following,

 ```python
 class ComplexTensor: